dotnet/fsharp/DEVGUIDE.md

 * .NET desktop development (also check F# desktop support, as this will install some legacy templates)
 * Visual Studio extension development

+You will also need the latest .NET 5 SDK installed from [here](https://dotnet.microsoft.com/download/dotnet/5.0).

 Building is simple:

     build.cmd